poolofstake/PSK/MVP/README.md

 NOTES:

-1) PQM tokens are our IOU tokens.
+1) PQM tokens are our KEY tokens.
 2) to send your qtum to the contract to obtain the PQM tokens, you have to use the "sent to" function on the "Smart Contracts" tab.
 3) to view your PQM balance, you have to add the contract in the "QRC Tokens" tab using the exadecimal address of our smart contract.
 4) to get some qtum back, you have to send some PQM tokens back to our contract address using the send function on the "QRC Tokens" tab.